theoboldalex/awk_workshop/README.md

 ```
 </details>

-### 10. Remove any workers that were not born on a leap year
+### 10. Remove any worker bees that were not born on a leap year
 <details>
     <summary>Expand Solution</summary>